 We are being innovative here, and working on creative ways to swap this for (a much cheaper) that.
 And even if you DO have enough money at the end of your month, that doesn’t mean a few items can’t be tweaked to give you even more money.
 We like more money.

-5. Finally, you’ll want to sit down at the end of each month and see where you sit.
 Were your projections accurate?
 Do you need to bump up the gas for transportation portion of your budget?
 Make your tweaks and budget cuts.

 Treat your budget like a business.
 A successful business.

 *How We Joined the 800+ Credit Score Club